In this article, we compare invoice factoring and conventional business loans. We discuss:

 In this section, we compare business loans against accounts receivable factoring.
 We compare both products using six criteria.

 Getting a factoring line is relatively easy.
 The solution has few qualification requirements.
-Your company must have creditworthy clients and good invoicing practices.
+Your clients must have good business credit, and your company must have good invoicing practices.
 Aside from that, your invoices cannot be encumbered by liens, and the company owners must have good character.

 - Balance sheet